MRtrix3/mrtrix3/docs/concepts/fixels_dixels.rst

 throughout the library code, so will need to know what they represent.

 All *MRtrix3* users should be familiar with the terms 'pixel' and 'voxel';
-these correspond to 'picture element' and 'volume element' respectively.
-However in Diffusion MRI we also deal with orientation information within each image volume element, so we wanted terminology to allow us to convey the types of discrete elements that we deal with on a daily basis.
+these are abbreviations of "picture element" and "volume element", corresponding to the smallest element within a 2D picture and 3D volume respectively.
+However in Diffusion MRI we also deal with *orientation* information within each image volume element; so we wanted terminology to allow us to convey the types of discrete elements that we deal with on a daily basis.

 We have settled on the following two terms.
-The first of these, 'fixel', will appear frequently in this documentation and in online discussions, and will therefore satisfy the requirements of the majority of users.
+The first of these, 'fixel', will appear frequently throughout the *MRtrix3* documentation and in online discussions, and will therefore satisfy the requirements of the majority of users.
 The second, 'dixel', is typically reserved for internal technical discussion; however due to its occasional usage (and its conflict with prior presentations that used a different meaning for this term), we are additionally providing its full definition here for interested readers.

 'Fixel': *Fibre bundle element*